-If a partnership changes to the tax year resulting in the least aggregate deferral of income, a statement must be attached to the short period return showing the computations used to determine that tax year.
-The short period return must indicate at the top of page 1, "FILED UNDER SECTION 1.706-1T."
+If a partnership changes to the tax year resulting in the least aggregate deferral, it must file a Form 1128 with the short period return showing the computations used to determine that tax year.
+The Form 1128 should also be attached to the partnership tax return.